zooeywm/remote-desktop-rs/README.md

-# rdrs-rs(WIP)
+# remote-desktop-rs(WIP)

 ## Introduce

-Aiming to develop a remote desk control application supports for Windows/Linux(X11/Wayland)/macOS/Android/iOS, as well as a server with no GUI(or a TUI)
+Aiming to develop a remote desktop control application supports for Windows/Linux(X11/Wayland)/macOS/Android/iOS, as well as a server with no GUI(or a TUI)

 ## Note